 - In Transhuman Space there probably aren't Space Whales.
 There are, however, "Whalers" or "Beyonders", a group of spacers-turned-cryptozoologists who say they encountered something massive and blue-black in the Deep Beyond.
 They're the butt of jokes in the inner system, but taken more seriously the further out you go.

 - What exemplifies this trope more than the Darius series' Great Thing?
-Nothing, that's what.
+Nothing, that's what — except, perhaps, for its little-known relative Great Force.

 - The Gnosis Cathedral Ships in Xenosaga appear as giant alien whales.